MagicDuck/grug-far.nvim/README.md

 will ask you to confirm if there is a replace/sync in progress, as those would be aborted.

 ### Filetype
-Note that *grug-far.nvim* buffers will have `filetype=grug-far` and history buffers will have `filetype=grug-far-history` if you need filter/exclude them in any situations.
+Note that *grug-far.nvim* buffers will have `filetype=grug-far`, history buffers will have `filetype=grug-far-history` and help will have `filetype=grug-far-help` if you need filter/exclude them in any situations.

 ### ⚒️  Lua API